Hello BEAUTIFUL people! Ben and I have moved our blog to a Wordpress site.

 Still.

-I still can’t believe I fell in love with my best friend.
-All the searching, all the heartache, all the mistakes, and I was looking for you all along.
+all along.
 I lose you sometimes, in my haste and confusion, but I always find you again, because you always stop and wait for me.
 Even when it's hard, I still can’t picture living life without you.
-You are the still kindest, most patient, hardworking man I have ever met, and I love and admire you more than anyone else.
+You

 Still.

 Thank you for always being true to who you are, even when that means you have to change.
-And thank you for accepting me and loving me for all that I am and all that I have been, for being my soft place to fall, and for always being there when I need you.
+And thank you for

-I promise you my whole heart, for my whole life, and I am so honored that I am still your wife after four crazy years.
+am so honored that I am still your wife after four crazy years.

 I love you.
 Still.